How Do I Join the Bay Planning Coalition?

 How often do you have meetings?

 The Board of Directors meets quarterly on the fourth Wednesday of the third month at the end of the fiscal quarter from 2:00 – 4:00 p.m. at the Port of Oakland.
 Members are welcome to attend these meetings in addition to Committee Meetings which are posted on our website.
-The BPC holds its Annual Decisionmakers Conference in the spring; the Annual Membership Meeting is held the second Thursday in December; member workshops and seminars are held from time to time.
+The BPC holds its Annual Decisionmakers Conference in the spring; the Annual Membership Meeting is held the second Thursday in December; member workshops and seminars are held throughout the year.

 The staff of the BPC can provide you with advice as to the appropriate agency personnel to contact and also assist you to develop a strategy for securing your permit.
-As part of this strategy, if you need technical advice (e.g. engineering, environmental, legal, planning, construction, habitat restoration design), we refer you to our roster of professional service consultants.
-In addition, the BPC has a complete library with the texts of regulations, laws and agency permit procedures and plans which are available for your review, and you may schedule an appointment to come in to the office.
+As part of this strategy, if you need technical advice (e.g. engineering, environmental, legal, planning, construction, habitat restoration design), we can refer you to our roster of professional service consultants.
+In addition, the BPC has access to a wealth of resources including a complete library with regulations, laws, agency permit procedures and plans which are available for your review.
+Please schedule an appointment to come in to the BPC office.